TrickyPells/cLASpy_T/docs/source/tutorials/tuto1/tuto1cmd.rst

   Check CPUs are working to make sure that |claspyt| isn't freezing.
   The number of CPUs used by |claspyt| can be set with :command:`--n_jobs` argument.

-After model trained, |claspyt| test it by making predictions on the test set of 25,000 points, created during step 2/7.
+After training, |claspyt| tests the model by making predictions on the 25,000 points of the test set, created during step 2/7.
 The results are presented in the form of a `confusion matrix`_ and a `classification report`_.

-The `confusion matrix`_ allows to explore in detail the predictions made by the model for each of the expected classes.
+The `confusion matrix`_ allows to explore in detail the predictions made by the model for each point.
 The columns present the predictions made by the model, while the rows correspond to the expected classes for each point.
 The end of each column corresponds to the **precision** of each class, while the end of each row corresponds to the **recall** of each class.
 The **global accuracy** is the end of the last line, here: **69.6%**.